EMJzero/COaT_Project/README.md

 - **results.txt**: Same as **results_opt.txt** but contains the results for the code **without utilizing TAFFO**;
 - **notes.txt**: Report regarding the status of the test, containing also additional comments or procedures used to perform the test;

-In some cases there are subfolders within a test's folder, those recursively mirror the same structure detailed above and their purpose is to separate the results and HLS output for slightly different versions of the test.
+In some cases there are subfolders within a test's folder, those recursively mirror the same structure detailed above, and their purpose is to separate the results and HLS output for slightly different versions of the test.

 ### The tests